Violation of Bell Monogamy Relations: Bell monogamy of three-qubit states

-This shows that for a small enough value of $h$, the locally filtered state violates the Bell-CHSH inequality.
-This leads to the violation of the Bell monogamy relations (\ref{eq2}) and (\ref{eq4}).
+This shows that, for a sufficiently small $h$, the locally filtered state violates the Bell-CHSH inequality.
+This leads to the violation of the Bell monogamy relations Eq.(\ref{eq2}) and Eq.(\ref{eq4}).
 This completes the proof.